IonutParau/tpc_server/README.md

 Specifies IP to be used by server, default is `--ip=local`

-- `self`: will automatically get your public IP using Ipify.
 - `local`: equals to `localhost` or `127.0.0.1`, means it will be only accessable by your computer and no other.
 - `zero`: equlas to `0.0.0.0` and opens your server for LAN, meaning the computers in the network have to be physically connected using Ethernet or use the same WiFi network.
+Also, if the port you have selected is a public one, anyone with your IP will be able to connect as well, they just gotta replace the 0.0.0.0 part with your IP.
 - any other option will tell server to run on specified IP address.

 `--port` flag: